veekaybee/veekaybee.github.io/content/blog/2024-05-25-dont-worry-llms.md

 {{< figure  width="400" src="https://github.com/veekaybee/veekaybee.github.io/assets/3837836/87019f6c-70dd-4f38-b634-ab8226e6a0d3">}}

 Each of these components is a million decisions to be made.
-Here are a list I can tick off just by looking at this diagram.
+Here is a list I can tick off just by looking at this diagram.

 + Should we use our own model or an open-source base-model or an API vendor?
 Which API vendor?
 +  How should we go about testing our prompts?
 How should we constrain the outputs of the model? +  Do we want to generate plain text, or JSON, or binary responses?